iamdtang/node-testing/article1.md

 ### Spies with Sinon

 One issue that our `getTax` method has is that our test does not verify that `tax.calculate` is called with the correct subtotal and state.
 Our test would still pass if we hardcoded subtotal and state values in the `getTax` implementation.
+Go ahead and give it a try in the [sample code](https://github.com/skaterdav85/node-testing).
 That's no good!
 To verify `tax.calculate` is called with the correct arguments, we can leverage Sinon spies.

 A spy is another type of test double that records how a function was used.
 This includes information such as what arguments a spy was called with, how many times a spy was called, and if the spy threw an error.
 The great thing about Sinon stubs is that they are built on top of spies!
 Here is our updated test: